CarsonPhoon/MHotelAssignment/README.md

 # M Hotel Reservation System
-A console-based hotel management system for M Resorts, implementing Abstract Data Types (ADTs) for room booking, VIP allocation, housekeeping, and front-desk operations.
+A console-based hotel management system for M Hotel, implementing Abstract Data Types (ADTs) for room booking, VIP allocation, housekeeping, and front-desk operations.

 ## How to Run
 1. Open project in **NetBeans IDE**